-The Association for Library Services to Children (ALSC) has awarded the 2013 Bookapalooza Program to three libraries: Pinson Public Library, Pinson, Ala.; Fletcher Public School, Fletcher, Okla.; and Ashland Public Library, Ashland, Ohio.
+The Association for Library Services to Children (ALSC) has awarded the 2015 Bookapalooza Program to three libraries: Maricopa Public Library, Maricopa, Arizona; Pinetop-Lakeside Public Library, Lakeside, Arizona; and Monterey County Free Libraries, Marina, California.

 The award includes a variety of materials from books to DVDs and audiobooks.
 These materials have been received at the ALSC office from publishers for selection committees to evaluate for awards and notables consideration.
 To make room for the next year’s publications, Bookapalooza was created to infuse three collections with new materials for children age birth through age 14.

-“All of the recipients demonstrate great need for materials for their readers and also future readers who may not have access to library materials or patronize a library which has no funding to acquire materials,” said Nancy Baumann, Grant Administration Committee chair.
-“The committee is ecstatic about all the Bookapalooza materials finding their way into the hands of children who need reading materials.
+“The grant recipients all demonstrated both need for materials for their current and future library users and clearly demonstrated how they will get materials into the hands of these users, creating readers despite having little or no money for new materials,” said Susan Poulter, Grant Administration Committee chair.
+“The committee is thrilled about all the Bookapalooza materials finding their way into the hands of children who need them.”

 ALSC, a division of the ALA, is the world’s largest organization dedicated to the support and enhancement of library service to children.
 With a network of more than 4,000 children’s and youth librarians, literature experts, publishers and educational faculty, ALSC is committed to creating a better future for children through libraries.
 To learn more about ALSC, visit ALSC’s website at www.ala.org/alsc.